Lummi & Nooksack Youth Lift Ticket Program

 Arrive at the ski area between 8 am and 9 am for your best chance at getting a first-come first-served parking spot on busy weekends and holidays.
 Follow parking lot staff’s directions on where to park.
 Overnight parking is available by reservation only.

 After parking your vehicle, gather what you’ll need to get started for the day and head towards the day lodge.
 Restrooms are located in the parking lots (flushing bathroom trailers and pit toilets) as well as in the day lodges.
-If it is your first visit with the Lummi & Nooksack Youth Program visit the Administrative Office located at Heather Meadows and White Salmon Ticket Offices to receive your Program Enrollment Card.
 Make sure to grab a trail map for each person to become familiar with the ski area and read over the Mountain Safety Guidelines.
 Keep the trail map handy in your pocket throughout the day as it contains lots of helpful information!

 Free Self-Guided Learning Zone